|

-IP (Ingress Protection) ratings are standards for electrical enclosures.
-The rating refers to the equipment's ability to permit solids and liquids to penetrate the computer's enclosure.
-The protection standards are defined by the IEC (International Electrotechnical Commission).
+In the rugged computing industry, the rating refers to the equipment's ability to permit solids and liquids to penetrate the computer's enclosure.
 A mobile computer's IP Rating is expressed as a two-digit number (Example: IP-66).
 The first number designates protection from solids, while the second number designates protection from liquids.
 Please refer to the table below for specific IP rating information.

 If a device is truly ruggedized for use in an industrial environment, then an IP rating will be specified.
 If a computer is being used in an environment where dust and moisture are prevalent, then the IP rating must be considered.
 If the IP rating is not specified, then you can assume a computer will not be resistant to dust and moisture.
 Any computer product being used in a truly industrial environment should have an IP rating of IP-65 in order to be fully protected from dust and liquids.
 Dust and moisture can cause major problems to internal computer components.
 Even if a device is not used in an industrial environment, it can become exposed to levels of dust and moisture that can eventually cause major problems.